Termination Of Parental Rights In Virginia

 Involuntary termination of parental rights is possible in the rare cases where it is proved by clear and convincing evidence (i) that a parent has been guilty of abuse or neglect that endangered the child’s life and health, and (ii) that it is not reasonably likely that the problem can be resolved so that the child can continue to spend time with both parents.
 If you believe that your child is being abuse and neglected, you should contact the Department of Social Services and promptly speak with an attorney.

 If you are a custodial parent with a third party, such as a new spouse, interested in adopting your child(ren), be sure to read Stepparent Adoption In Virginia.

-The family law attorneys at Livesay & Myers, P.C. have extensive experience with stepparent adoptions and others cases involving termination of parental rights in Virginia.
-We represent clients in Manassas, Fredericksburg, Fairfax, and throughout Northern Virginia.
+Livesay & Myers, P.C. has teams of family lawyers in Fairfax, Manassas, Leesburg and Fredericksburg, Virginia, with extensive experience with stepparent adoptions and others cases involving termination of parental rights in Virginia.
 Contact us to schedule a consultation today.